Tag: proactivity

 I’m glad that I was able to figure out how to fix this system, I didn’t want to give up on it until I went through every option possible.
 Now the Xbox 360 will have multiple error codes appear, but I am thankful I was able to solve one of those error codes today and not resort to watching a system get utterly destroyed.

-Anyways, I just wanted to share something new I learned and, if your Xbox 360 having the same issues that you want to keep and is fully functional, maybe this might help.
-Let me know in the comments, what technical issues you had to deal with and how did you fix it?
-I’m curious to know what kind of electronic mis-adventures you’ve all had, especially if you have no idea what you were doing, but fixed it somehow.
+Anyways, I just wanted to share what I learned and, if your Xbox 360 is having the same issues that you want to keep and is fully functional, maybe this might help.

 Until next time, Co-conspirators, The Archives will now be closing.
 Until we open again!